 Shares in listed entities, government and other fixed interest securities are valued at last sale price quoted by the Stock Exchange at close of business on the balance date, less an appropriate allowance for costs expected to be incurred in realising the investments.
-Changes in the net market value of investments are included in the Statement of Changes in Net Assets in the period in which they occur. - (ii) Investment Linked Insurance Policies are valued at the present value of the policy as advised by the insurer. - (iii) Private Equity Investments are valued according to the most recent valuation obtainable from: - an independent external valuer; - a third party arms length transaction; - the current and future earnings of companies in the portfolio; or - cost (less any diminution in value).
+Changes in the net market value of investments are included in the Statement of Changes in Net Assets in the period in which they occur. - (ii) Investment Linked Insurance Policies held at 30 June 2009 were valued at the present value of the policy as advised by the insurer.
+During the year ended 30 June 2010 all Investment Linked Insurance policies were exited.